thechangelog/changelog.com/README.md

 A few reasons:

 1. We _love_ open source.
 Our careers (and livelihoods) wouldn't be possible without open source.
 Keeping it closed just feels _wrong_.
 2. Phoenix is really great, but it's young enough in its lifecycle that there aren't _too many_ in-production, open source sites for people to refer to as examples or inspiration.
-We want to throw our hat into that ring and hopefully others will follow.
+We want to throw our hat into that ring and hopefully, others will follow.
 3. Changelog is a community of hackers.
 We know open sourcing the website will lead to good things from y'all (such as bug reports, feature requests, and pull requests).

 ## Should I fork this and use it as a platform?